-- Safely find a place away from harm. - Call 911 or if on campus, contact campus police/security. - Call a friend, a campus advocate, a family member or someone else you trust and ask her or him to stay with you. - Go to the nearest medical facility/emergency room. - If you suspect that you may have been given a drug, ask the hospital or clinic where you receive medical care to take a urine sample.
+- Safely find a place away from harm. - Call 911 or if on campus, contact campus police/security. - Call a friend, a campus advocate, a family member or someone else you trust and ask her or him to stay with you. - Go to the nearest medical facility/emergency room.
+It is important to seek appropriate medical attention to ensure your health and well-being, as well as to preserve any physical evidence.

+- If you suspect that you may have been given a drug, ask the hospital or clinic where you receive medical care to take a urine sample.
 The urine sample should be preserved as evidence.
 "Rape drugs," such as Rohypnol and GHB, are more likely to be detected in urine than in blood. - For professional and confidential counseling support, call the Virginia Family Violence & Sexual Assault Hotline at 1-800-838-8238.
-Help is available 24 hours a day. - You should take steps to preserve any physical evidence because it will be necessary to prove criminal domestic violence, dating violence, sexual assault, or stalking, or to obtain a protective order. - Do not wash your hands, bathe, or douche.
-Do not urinate, if possible. - Do not eat, blow your nose, drink liquids, smoke, or brush your teeth if oral contact took place. - Keep the clothing worn when the incident occurred.
+Help is available 24 hours a day. - You should take steps to preserve any physical evidence because it will be necessary to prove criminal domestic violence, dating violence, sexual assault, or stalking, or to obtain a protective order. - O Do not wash your hands, bathe, or douche.
+Do not urinate, if possible. - o Do not eat, blow your nose, drink liquids, smoke, or brush your teeth if oral contact took place. - Keep the clothing worn when the incident occurred.
 If you change clothing, place the worn clothing in a paper bag. - Do not destroy any physical evidence that may be found in the vicinity of the incident by cleaning or straightening the location of the crime.
-Do not clean or straighten the location of the crime until law enforcement officials have had an opportunity to collect evidence. - Tell someone all the details you remember or write them down as soon as possible. - Maintain text messages, pictures, online postings, video and other documentary or electronic evidence that may corroborate a complaint.
+Do not clean or straighten the location of the crime until law enforcement officials have had an opportunity to collect evidence. - o Tell someone all the details you remember or write them down as soon as possible. - Maintain text messages, pictures, online postings, video and other documentary or electronic evidence that may corroborate a complaint.

-Written Notification of Rights and Options
+N. Written Notification of Rights and Options